Preventing Ground Loops in Your PCB Design

 Proper planning can mitigate several potential PCB ground loop problems

-While the PCB ground ring that arises due to a ground loop can never be completely eliminated, it can be significantly reduced such that its effects on signal integrity are minimized.
+While the PCB ground ring that arises due to a ground loop can never be eliminated, it can be significantly reduced such that its effects on signal integrity are minimized.
 Rather than connecting ground connections at different points, it is better to route traces to a ground connection with the ground plane.
 This minimizes any potential differential between PCB traces and ground plane connections by simply reducing the distance between them.

 The ground return to the power supply should also be connected to a ground plane at a single point.
 When a ground plane is connected to the power supply only at a single point, the entire ground plane will be held at nearly the same potential.
 If the ground plane is connected to the power supply return at multiple points, PCB ground loops can form due to the voltage differential between these connections.
 Using a single and proper grounding connection point can eliminate PCB ground rings and loops.